 Learn about our products:

 Tom: Hello Ladies and gentlemen and welcome to another episode of Conduct Science’s: Under the Microscope.
 I am your host Tom Jenks and today we are throwing something slightly different at you.
 Normally we interview scientists from around the world and various different fields and get their kind of take on everything that they do and science in general.
 Whereas today we are interviewing an entrepreneur, Derek Edwards.
-He is the CEO and Co founder of BehaviorCloud and as well as Talio, but BehaviorCloud is why we’ve brought him on today.
-It is a company that meshes together cloud based computing and behavior tests, whether through mazes, behavior coding, optogenetics, electrophysiology and well the list goes on but I thought this would be just such a good and interesting opportunity for you guys to see how an entrepreneur comes into the science tech realm and makes a business out of it.
-The inspirations that he has, the ways that he did it.
+He is the CEO and Co-founder of BehaviorCloud and as well as Talio, but BehaviorCloud is why we’ve brought him on today.
+It is a company that meshes together cloud-based computing and behavior tests, whether, through mazes, behavior coding, optogenetics, electrophysiology, and well the list goes on but I thought this would be just such a good and interesting opportunity for you guys to see how an entrepreneur comes into the science tech realm and makes a business out of it.
+The inspirations that he has, and the ways that he did it.
 And more than that, it’s a way for everyone to kind of see how this technology could influence research.
 And if you are someone who does research how maybe even could help you.
-However, I am not going to ramble on any more.
+However, I am not going to ramble on anymore.
 So without further ado, take it away.

 Derek: Absolutely.
 Thanks for having me.
 Um, so I started out really, um, I’ve, I’ve long had an interest in, in technology and software.
 Um, I had the opportunity very early on to actually work for a company owned by some family friends of ours.
 Um, and that gave me the opportunity very early on to get my hands on software really development, uh, working on hardware, doing product design, um, from, you know, really a very early start.
 It, it was, I think I first started doing work with them when I was 12 and it was really, it was kind of an internship type of a thing that evolved into being a, a longer term full time position.
 And um, so it was a great chance to really get to know what I enjoyed, what I liked doing, and the technical side.
 And uh, from there it really served as a launching off point to do software development and other kinds of software engineering across a handful of different industries.
 Um, so that’s been the bulk of my time over the last 20 years or so at this point.
 Um, part of the way I’ve been doing it for that long.
 But uh, yeah, that’s really kind of how I got my start.